Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Downloads.md

 URL: https://www.loverslab.com/files/file/34130-bdor-2024-female-collection-by-kirax/
 File: Please download the following: `view or bCRQ2RQI`

-Go to download and click bCRQ2RQI and download the File from Mega.
-Or use Google Drive as an alternative.
+Go to download and click view and download the File from Mega.
+Or use bCRQ2RQI for Google Drive as an alternative.